openvinotoolkit/model_server/docs/accelerators.md

 ```

 *Note:* The Docker image (`openvino/model_server:latest-gpu`) includes OpenCL for GPU driver version 20.35.17767.
 Older versions can be used
-by building the image from source with a parameter `INSTALL_DRIVER_VERSION:`
+by building the image from the source with a parameter `INSTALL_DRIVER_VERSION:`
 `make docker_build INSTALL_DRIVER_VERSION=19.41.14441`.
 The older GPU drivers are not supported with the latest Intel® Iris® Xe Graphics, and Intel® Iris® Xe MAX graphics (starting with codename Tiger Lake).

 ## Using Multi-Device Plugin